 What’s more fun than the thrill of sledding down a snow-covered hill on a wintry day?
 Don’t worry, it’s a trick question.
 So grab your friends, your boots, a sled, and a thermos full of hot chocolate because we’ve compiled a list of the top parks on Long Island where sledding is permitted.
 Just remember to always exercise caution when sledding.

-When the hills of Bethpage State Park at 99 Quaker Meeting House Road in Farmingdale are covered in white, visitors flock here to take a turn down the hills.
+When the hills of Bethpage State Park (99 Quaker Meeting House Rd., Farmingdale) are covered in white, visitors flock here to take a turn down the hills.
 Bethpage State Park is best known for its five world-class golf courses, including the world-renowned Black Course, which was the site of the U.S. Open Championship in 2002 and 2009.

-But visitors come to the park in the winter for sledding and cross-county skiing trails.
+But visitors come to the park in the winter for sledding and cross-country skiing trails.
 Sledding isn’t permitted on the famous Black course, but sledders are welcome on the Green and Red courses.
 Steerable sleds only.
-Inflatables not permitted.
+Inflatables are not permitted.
 Please call the park office before your arrival (516-249-0701).

-While all of Long Island parks are scenic, Wildwood State Park on Hulse Landing Rd. in Wading River is particularly beautiful, featuring 600 acres that terminate on the bluffs of the Long Island Sound.
+While all of Long Island parks are scenic, Wildwood State Park (790 Hulse Landing Rd., Wading River) is particularly beautiful, featuring 600 acres that terminate on the bluffs of the Long Island Sound.
 The park is heavily wooded and is known as an ideal camping spot in the warmer months.
 Visitors also come to go cross-country skiing in the winter.
 There are several hills of varying heights so families can choose their own.